lunarphp/lunar/docs/src/getcandy/products.md

 ### Validation

 Depending on your storefront needs, you might not need any of these fields to be required or unique.
-For this reason you can change this behaviour at a validation level.
+For this reason you can change this behavior at a validation level.

 `config/getcandy-hub/products.php`